 If you found a solution for any of those above now you have a business idea!
 If you solve two of them you’ve got an ace in the deck.
 All three?
 You might have hit the jackpot.

 I promised more context so here is an example.
-At Kinsta we provide managed WordPress hosting services.
+At Kinsta we provide application, database, and managed WordPress hosting services.
 This is a premium solution with a lot of benefits.

 1. We save our clients money.
 How?
 They don’t need to hire an expensive and skilled system administrator to manage their websites and servers.
 We take care of this for them.

 2. We save our clients time.
 Lot’s of it!
 How?
 If they face any technical issues on their website they are just one click away from help.
 Within a minute, one of our support engineers will get in touch with them to take a look.
 They don’t need to Google the answer, go to Stack Overflow, or call a tech-savvy friend.
-We are available 24×7, 365 days a year.
+We are available 24/7.

 Everyone who’s ever programmed something that was too complicated for them can relate to the feeling of being lost, very very frustrated, and hours can be wasted by trying everything in your knowledge to make that something work.